-Olivia now works as a research assistant for Sanford Burnham Prebys Medical Discovery Institute in La Jolla, California.
+After graduation, Olivia worked as a research assistant for Sanford Burnham Prebys Medical Discovery Institute in La Jolla, California.
 She is now pursuing a Ph.D. in Immunology from Duke University in Durham, NC.

 - Areas of Study: Finance; Economics

 - Hometown: Allison Park, PA

 After his freshman year at Notre Dame, Michael served as a teacher and mentor at the Crotona Achievement Program in the Bronx, New York, for his Social Justice summer.
 The following summer he returned to education, but this time to get a closer look at urban education and management by participating in the Urban Education Leaders Internship Program in Washington, D.C.
 For his Professional Venture summer, Michael completed an institutional banking internship at PNC Capital Markets.

 During his time at Notre Dame, Michael tutored and volunteered at several schools in the South Bend area.

 - Areas of Study: Accounting; Theology; Catholic Social Tradition